Soft Language Prompts for Language Transfer: Abstract

 \section{Abstract}

-Cross-lingual knowledge transfer, especially between high- and low-resource languages, remains a challenge in natural language processing (NLP).
+Cross-lingual knowledge transfer, especially between high- and low-resource languages, remains challenging in natural language processing (NLP).
 This study offers insights for improving cross-lingual NLP applications through the combination of parameter-efficient fine-tuning methods.
-We systematically explore strategies for enhancing this cross-lingual transfer through the incorporation of language-specific and task-specific adapters and soft prompts.
-We present a detailed investigation of various combinations of these methods, exploring their efficiency across six languages, focusing on three low-resource languages, including the to our knowledge first use of \textbf{soft language prompts}.
-Our findings demonstrate that in contrast to claims of previous work, a combination of language and task adapters does not always work best; instead, combining a soft language prompt with a task adapter outperforms other configurations in many cases.
+We systematically explore strategies for enhancing cross-lingual transfer through the incorporation of language-specific and task-specific adapters and soft prompts.
+We present a detailed investigation of various combinations of these methods, exploring their efficiency across 16 languages, focusing on 10 mid- and low-resource languages.
+We further present to our knowledge the first use of soft prompts for language transfer, a technique we call \textbf{soft language prompts}.
+Our findings demonstrate that in contrast to claims of previous work, a combination of language and task adapters does not always work best; instead, combining a soft language prompt with a task adapter outperforms most configurations in many cases.